Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

 where $\bm{\Omega}(\bm{k})$ is the Larmor frequency for the electron spin precession in the conduction band~\cite{Zutic2004:RMP} or, equivalently, SOC field.
 Here momentum scattering, $\bm{\Omega}(\bm{k})$ is responsible for spin dephasing.
-Related SOC manifestations in semiconductors are extensively studied and usually focus on effective models which capture the low-energy properties of the conduction and valence bands.
-A prominent example of BIA is the Dresselhaus SOC~\cite{Dresselhaus1955}, given by

-where $\gamma$ is the SOC strength.
-In two-dimensional (2D) systems with quantum confinement along the unit vector $\hat{n}$, $\bm{\Omega}_D$ can be linearized,
+Related SOC manifestations in semiconductors usually focuses on effective models which capture the low-energy properties of the conduction and valence bands.
+An example of BIA is the Dresselhaus SOC~\cite{Dresselhaus1955}, given by $\bm{\Omega}_D=(2\gamma/\hbar)[k_x(k_y^2-k_z^2), k_y(k_z^2-k_x^2),k_z(k_x^2-k_y^2)],$ where $\gamma$ is the SOC strength.
+In two-dimensional (2D) systems with quantum confinement along the unit vector $\hat{n}$, $\bm{\Omega}_D$ can be linearized in ${\bm k}$,

-where $k_n^2$ is the expectation value of the square of the wave number operator normal to the plane in the lowest subband state is the confinement unit vector of the quantum well, and c.p. denotes the cyclic index permutation.
-For a rectangular well of width $a$, $k_n^2=(\pi/a)^2$.
-For a triangular well with a confining potential $V(z)=eEz$ when $z \ge 0$ and $V(z)=\infty$ when $z<0$, $k_n^2 \approx 0.7794 (2m^*E/\hbar^2)^{2/3}$, where $E$ is the electric field and $m^*$ is the conduction-band edge effective mass~\cite{deSousa2003:PRB}.
-With a strong confinement, $k_\|^2\ll k_n^2$, where $\bm{k}_\|$ is the in-plane wave vector ($\perp \hat{n}$), cubic terms in $\bm{\Omega}_D$ from Eq.~(\ref{eq:2D}) can be neglected.
+where $k_n^2$ is the expectation value of the square of the wave number operator normal to the plane in the lowest subband state while $\hat{\boldsymbol{n}} = (n_x,n_y,n_z)$ is the confinement unit vector of the quantum well, and c.p. denotes the cyclic index permutation.
+For a rectangular well of width $a$, $k_n^2=(\pi/a)^2$, while for a triangular well $k_n^2$ is given in \onlinecite{deSousa2003:PRB}.
+With a strong confinement, $k_\|^2\ll k_n^2$, where $\bm{k}_\|$ is the in-plane (IP) wave vector ($\perp \hat{n}$), cubic terms in ${\bm k}$ in $\bm{\Omega}_D$ from Eq.~(\ref{eq:2D}) can be neglected.

 For commonly considered quantum well confinements, one obtains for [001]: $\bm{\Omega}^\text{2D}_D\sim k_n^2(-k_x,k_y,0)$, for [111]: $\bm{\Omega}^\text{2D}_D\sim k_n^2(\bm{k}\times \bm{n})$, and for [110]: $\bm{\Omega}^\text{2D}_D\sim k_n^2 k_x(-1,1,0)$, as shown in Fig.~\ref{fig:omega}.
 Several features can be readily seen, BIA [100] displays a ``breathing" pattern, while BIA [110] ${\bm\Omega}({\bm k})$ is perpendicular to the plane such that, within the linear in ${\bm k}$ approximation, the perpendicular spins do not dephase.